Concert residency

-A concert residency (also known as musical residency or simply residency) is a series of concerts, similar to a concert tour, but only performed at one location.
-Pollstar Awards defined residency as a run of 10 or more shows at a single venue.
+A concert residency, or simply residency, is a series of concerts, similar to a concert tour, but performed at only one location.
+The Pollstar Awards defined a residency as a run of 10 or more shows at a single venue.
 An artist who performs on a concert residency is called a resident performer.
 Concert residencies have been the staple of the Las Vegas Strip for decades, pioneered by singer-pianist Liberace in the 1940s and Frank Sinatra with the Rat Pack in the 1950s.